wizdroid/wizdroid-fashionista/README.md

 - Presets are loaded from `data/presets.json` under keys by gender.

 ### Makeup Editor
+### Avoid Terms
+- Use the Avoid field to list items you don’t want (comma-separated or free text).
+- These are appended as “Avoid: ...” in the final prompt.

+### Export Preset
+- Toggle “export_preset” to print a preset JSON snippet to the console.
+- Paste under your gender in `data/presets.json` and give it a name.
 - Click the Makeup field to open the editor.
 - Add items like lipstick, eyeliner, blush, highlighter, etc.
 - Use the Enable/Duplicate/Clear All controls for quick edits.